Erg (company): Profile

-In Italy, the company operates with a total installed capacity of more than 1,550 MW, including more than 1,400 MW in wind and 150 MW in solar.
+In Italy, the company operates with a total installed capacity of 1,661 MW, including 1,468 MW in wind, 180 MW in solar and 13 MW in energy storage.

-Internationally, it has a total installed capacity of more than 2,100 MW.
-Specifically, in wind power, it is present in France, Germany, the United States, the United Kingdom, Poland, Romania, Sweden, and Bulgaria.
-As for solar power generation, the group operates in France, Spain, and the United States.
+Internationally, Erg has a total installed capacity of 2,313 MW.
+In wind power, the group operates in France, Germany, the United Kingdom, Poland, Romania, Bulgaria and the United States, while in solar power generation it is active in France, Spain and the United States.